On the Design Fundamentals of Diffusion Models: A Survey: Sampling Process

 \subsubsection{Classifier-Free Guidance}

-To avoid the extra classifier, classifier-free guidance replaces the classifier by a mixture of unconditional model and vanilla guidance.
-It encourages the model in the direction of guidance and simultaneously discourages away from unconditional direction \cite{zhao2023null}.
-As shown in Figure \ref{fig:classifier_free}, instead of training two models, a conditional model and an unconditional one are formulated uniformly by dropping out conditions $c$ with a probability $p$ \cite{ho2022classifier}.
-The two models are learned jointly as if they were a singular conditional model \cite{luo2022understanding}.
+To avoid the extra classifier, classifier-free guidance \cite{ho2022classifier} replaces the classifier with a mixture of unconditional and condition models.
+It further enhances the sampling process to follow the direction of guidance by discouraging it away from unconditional direction \cite{zhao2023null}.
+As shown in Fig. \ref{fig:classifier_free}, instead of just training a conditional model, an unconditional one is also trained simultaneously by dropping out conditions $c$ with a probability $p$.
 In particular, classifier-free guidance is formulated as:

 where $w$ is the weight of conditions.

 The weight is slightly different from its counterpart in classifier guidance.
 When $w=0$, the classifier-free guidance becomes unconditional models without vanilla guidance.
 The vanilla guidance is a special case when $w=1$.
 In this case, the unconditional model is suppressed and conditions are incorporated through vanilla guidance \cite{pang2023calibrating}.
 If $w>1$, the classifier-free guidance restrains the unconditional model and prioritizes conditions further by larger weights.
 The score from classifier-free guidance deviates quickly away from the unconditional score, and thus, samples that better satisfy the conditions will be generated \cite{pearce2023imitating}.